ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)

-- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" (the special character V assimilates to the stem-final vowel).
+- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban".

 ### NOTES/ISSUES